Creating A Comfortable Living Space For Your Adult Dog

 Keep your living space free from clutter that could pose a risk to your dog's safety.
 Avoid leaving small objects or items that could be chewed or swallowed within your dog's reach.
 Secure loose cables or wires, keep cleaning supplies out of reach, and ensure that any hazardous substances are stored safely.

 In addition to the basics, incorporating comfortable accessories can enhance your dog's living space.
-Soft blankets and cushions, elevated feeding bowls, and dog-friendly decor can all contribute to your dog's overall comfort and happiness.
+Soft blankets and cushions, feeding bowls, and dog-friendly decor can all contribute to your dog's overall comfort and happiness.

 7.1 Soft Blankets and Cushions